test-results-reporter/test-results-reporter.github.io/docs/targets/teams.md

 It just includes a test title, total duration and success percentage.
 This report will totally ignore the test suites.

 ::: tip
-This report will help you to maintain your primary channels clean.
+This report type  helps to maintain primary channels clean.
 :::

 ![slim-multiple-suite](../assets/images/teams/teams-test-summary-slim-multiple-suites.png)